1107-adishjain/Codemap-Hackxios/kiro/02_solution-brainstorming.md

 **Validation Moment:** When developers say "I can't imagine working on complex code without this level of visibility."

-**Judge Takeaway:** These criteria focus on real-world developer experience transformation, not vanity metrics or feature adoption rates.
+These criteria focus on real-world developer experience transformation, not vanity metrics or feature adoption rates.

-## 9. Why Judges Should Care
+## 9. Project Foundation

 **This Project Demonstrates:**